 Morro de Castelo Branco

-Located in Castelo Branco parish, this Nature Reserve occupies about 16 hectares and has the highest point at 149 metres.
+Located in Castelo Branco parish, this Nature Reserve occupies about 16 hectares and has its highest point at 149 metres.

 It is a nesting habitat for birds with protection status, namely the Calonectris borealis that settles in this place between March and October, the Puffinus lherminieri baroli and the Sterna hirundo.
 It is a sighting site for protected marine fauna such as the Delphinus delphis, the Tursiops truncatus and the Caretta caretta.
 Regarding flora stands out the endemic species Erica azorica.